Milorad Dodik

-Milorad Dodik (Милорад Додик, [mîloraːd dǒdik]; born 12 March 1959) is a Bosnian Serb politician serving as the 8th president of Republika Srpska since November 2022.
-Previously, he served as the 7th Serb member of the Presidency of Bosnia and Herzegovina, the collective federal head of state, from 2018 to 2022.
+Milorad Dodik (Милорад Додик, [mîloraːd dǒdik]; born 12 March 1959) is a Bosnian Serb politician who served as the 8th President of Republika Srpska from 2022 until his removal from office in 2025.
+Having previously held the office from 2010 to 2018, he also served as the 7th Serb member of the Presidency of Bosnia and Herzegovina from 2018 to 2022.

-Dodik has also been serving as the president of the Alliance of Independent Social Democrats (SNSD) since its creation in 1996, and has occupied a number of political positions in Republika Srpska, the Serb-majority entity of Bosnia and Herzegovina.
-Dodik was the prime minister of Republika Srpska from 1998 to 2001 and from 2006 to 2010, and the president of Republika Srpska from 2010 until 2018.
+Dodik has been the president of the Alliance of Independent Social Democrats (SNSD) since its formation in 1996 and has held several political offices within Republika Srpska, the Serb-majority entity of Bosnia and Herzegovina.
+He served as the prime minister of Republika Srpska from 1998 to 2001 and again from 2006 to 2010.

-Much like the SNSD, Dodik was initially considered as a moderate and reformist alternative to the ultranationalist Serb Democratic Party in the 1990s and early 2000s.
-However, since then, Dodik and the SNSD have pursued an increasingly-nationalist and separatist line, invoking the right of the Bosnian Serbs to self-determination.
-His time in power has been characterised by authoritarianism, repudiation of federal Bosnian institutions, and closer connections to Serbia and Russia.
+Initially, both Dodik and the SNSD were viewed as moderate and reformist alternatives to the ultranationalist Serb Democratic Party during the 1990s and early 2000s.
+However, since then, both Dodik and the SNSD have adopted a more Serbian nationalist and separatist stance, advocating for the right of Bosnian Serbs to self-determination.
+His tenure has been marked by accusations of authoritarianism from his critics, the undermining of federal Bosnian institutions, and closer ties with both Russia and Serbia.

+In February 2025, the Court of Bosnia and Herzegovina sentenced Dodik to one year's imprisonment and forbade him from political activity for six years due to defying decisions by the High Representative.
+The verdict was confirmed in August 2025.
+The one-year prison sentence was subsequently commuted to a fine.
+On 18 August, Dodik's appeal was rejected and his mandate as Republika Srpska president was officially terminated, with the termination date marked as 12 June 2025.
+The National Assembly of Republika Srpska initially disputed this decision, but ultimately accepted it in October 2025.

 Early life and education

 Dodik was born in Banja Luka to Bogoljub and Mira Dodik.
 He lived in Laktaši, where he attended elementary school.
 There, he played on the town's basketball team in Yugoslavia's amateur league.
-In 1978 he graduated from an agricultural high school in Banja Luka, after which he entered the Faculty of Political Sciences at the University of Belgrade, where he graduated in 1983.
+In 1978, he graduated from an agricultural high school in Banja Luka, after which he entered the Faculty of Political Sciences at the University of Belgrade, where he graduated in 1983.